It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 Holder ought to be so embarrassed over what he wouldn't even accept the nomination.

-If a Democrat Party had any any any any class, if it had any decency, uh, if if it uh if it had any ability to be, you know, have shame.
+If a Democrat Party had any class, if it had any decency, if it had any ability to be, you know, have shame.

 Look, I got to take a break.

-I'm way long here, and the next segment's gonna be very, very short.
+I'm way long here, and the next segment is going to be very, very short.

 Now, let me make a couple clarifications here.

-As Snerdley asked me during the break, do you really think that uh the majority of Americans still play by the rules because he gave me the statistics, the the so the supposed statistics that in the Great Depression, which was ten times worse than what we're going through now, the crime rate was astronomically low.
+Because he gave me the statistics, the supposed statistics, that in the Great Depression, which was 10 times worse than what we're going through now, the crime rate was astronomically low.

 Very, very low.